The King of exercises: the Squat

 Walk into the many commercial gyms located throughout the nation and you will no doubt see a multitude of mirrors and machines spread throughout the facility.
-Now glance around and take note of all the patrons working out on the 'abdominal' machines' or doing twists on the rotation devices in an effort to 'spot' reduce.
-You no doubt will also see men and women wearing weight belts as they do endless sets of lightweight barbell or dumbbell curls, maybe with an actual bar in hand, but more than likely seated in a machine.
+Now glance around and take note of all the patrons working out on the 'abdominal' machines' or doing twists on the rotation devices to 'spot' reduce.
+You no doubt will also see men and women wearing weight belts as they do endless sets of lightweight barbell or dumbbell curls, with an actual bar in hand, but more than likely seated in a machine.

 What do all of these observations have in common with one another?

 These well-meaning but ill-informed people are exercising in a fashion that will not and does not contribute a great deal to the improvement in the fitness, strength, or power levels of the human body.
 In many instances, they are enhancing their 'mirror' muscles and not developing the vital structural and muscular changes that will sustain them, as they grow older.
 Look carefully and you may see a squat rack tucked away in the corner, but you will not see anyone using it.
 This is the fate of the power rack in the majority of the largest commercial gyms, it is there but not used very often.
 Why?
 Because of the gym owner's fear of someone getting hurt, doing squats.
 Or using so much weight that it 'scares other members away' or even worse yelling and using chalk to help keep the bar on the shoulders during a heavy lift intimidates other members.

 Just what are all of these people trying to accomplish?